 Immune and Autoimmune Conditions

-For autoimmune conditions like rheumatoid arthritis, Crohn's disease, ulcerative colitis, and multiple sclerosis, the anti-inflammatory effects of HBOT can help reduce symptom burden and create an environment where damaged tissue has a better chance to recover.
-Patients managing Lyme disease have also reported benefit, as the therapy directly targets the anaerobic environment that supports persistent infection.
+For autoimmune conditions like Lymes disease, rheumatoid arthritis, Crohn's disease, ulcerative colitis, and multiple sclerosis, the anti-inflammatory effects of HBOT can help reduce symptom burden and create an environment where damaged tissue has a better chance to recover.
+Patients managing Lyme disease have also reported benefit, as the therapy directly targets the anaerobic environment that supports persistent infection, increasing energy after the initial die off of the bacteria and restoring more normalized functions to the system.

 What About Mild Hyperbaric Oxygen Therapy?

 You may have come across the term "mild hyperbaric oxygen therapy" in your research.
 Mild HBOT typically refers to chambers operating at pressures around 1.3 ATA.
-While mild HBOT has its uses, the research consistently shows that pressures above 1.5 ATA are necessary to unlock most of the therapeutic benefits described in this post.
+Emerging research shows some unique characteristics of low pressure and high pressure activating different markers, cytokines, hormones etc. We'll keep looking at that to see those downstream effects of lower pressures.
+So, while mild HBOT has its uses, the research consistently shows that pressures above 1.5 ATA are necessary to unlock most of the therapeutic benefits described in this post.

 Is HBOT Right for You?